sheix/sheix.github.io/_posts/1-02-2016-generation-ship-log-one.md

 ---
 layout: post
-title: Generation Ship, Log 1
+title: Generation Ship, Log one
 ---
 The date is First of February, year 2016.
 I'm awake from hibernation sleep.
 And now it's time to work.